Flaming Mountains: Mythology

 According to the classical novel Journey to the West, the Monkey King created a disturbance in the heavens and knocked over a kiln belonging to Laozi, causing embers to fall from the sky to the place where the Flaming Mountains are now.

 The Princess Iron Fan possessed the magical Iron Fan, and used it to remove the fire on the Flaming Mountains, though since she only fanned once each time, it would only able to be removed for a year, before the fire started again.
 The pilgrims encounter an extremely hostile range of volcanic mountains and can only pass if the volcanoes become inactive.
 Her fan, made from banana leaves, is extremely large and has magical properties, as it can create giant whirlwinds.
 Using this advantage, she made the residents near there revere her as their goddess, and they would have to give her some food if they want her to solve their problem about the Flaming Mountains.

 In an Uyghur legend, a dragon lived in the Tian Shan Mountains.
 Because the dragon ate little children, an Uyghur hero slew the dragon and cut it into eight pieces.
 The dragon's blood turned into a scarlet mountain of blood and the eight pieces became the eight valleys in the Flaming Mountains.

 Climate

 A radiometric land surface temperature of 66.8 C was measured by satellite in 2008.
 It was the highest recorded land surface temperature on Earth for that specific year.

+Palaeontology

+There are multiple fossil-bearing formations in and near the Flaming Mountains, such as the Lianmuqin and Subashi formations, which date to the Early and Late Cretaceous respectively.
+Such the Carcharodontosaurid theropod Kelmayisaurus from the Lianmuqin Formation, and the Tyrannosaurid theropod Tarbosaurs and the Titanosaurian sauropod Nemegtosaurus from the Subashi formation respectively.